UnwarySage/unwarysage.github.io/content/md/posts/2021-03-15-wallflower-session-five.md

 After much deliberation, the pilots decided to approach in mechs to about a kilometer out, and then deploy the one-shot stealth drone that Kyle had managed to fit into their print-time budget.
-Additionally, a 'routine patrol' of Militia will be on a conveniently close sweep should infantry support be neccesary.
+Additionally, a 'routine patrol' of Militia will be on a conveniently close sweep should infantry support be neccessary.

 ## Exploring The Stack
 The first Hive Stack's overall structure is toroidal, with a central spire.
-The passageways that riddled it's outer walls were labyrinthine, and varied in size.
+The passageways that riddled its outer walls were labyrinthine, and varied in size.
 Some would permit mechs, but most would not.
 The passages did not have any concept of floors, and changed slope arbitrarily.
 Lower levels, including the floor of the central 'courtyard' were flooded.

 The internal tower contained circuler, lobed rooms in a radial pattern.
 These rooms had drilled hardpoints for apparently retrofitted weaponry, suspected to be from Union forces.